donkuri/learn-mathematics/index.md

 #### Classical Mechanics

-Classical (especially celestial) mechanics is the genesis behind symplectic geometry and in some ways, calculus of variations.
+Classical (especially celestial) mechanics is the genesis behind symplectic geometry and the calculus of variations.
 There is only one book I recommend, but what a book!
 Of course, it's Arnol'd:

 **[Mathematical Methods of Classical Mechanics](https://www.amazon.com/Mathematical-Classical-Mechanics-Graduate-Mathematics/dp/0387968903/)**, *Vladimir I. Arnol'd*

 <img src="/learn-mathematics/img/arnold-cm.jpg" alt="Arnol'd CM" width="200px"/>

 This book is not easy.
-It's about classical mechanics, but it will end up doing symplectic geometry!
+It's about classical mechanics, but it will cover symplectic considerations.
 Still, it's great, and it's written by one of the greats.
 I think everyone should read it, honestly.

 #### Quantum Mechanics